The Keith Lemon Sketch Show: The Hairy Lairy Bikers

 This is a cruder take on the Hairy Bikers.
+In series 2, Dave and Si are on a world trip with more crude stuff.

 Come Dine with Me

 He-Man and Skeletor star in this episode of Come Dine with Me.

 The Exciting Life of Mark Wright & Michelle Keegan

 Mark Wright and Michelle Keegan are seen doing boring, uninteresting, everyday things.

 This Morning

 Lemon plays the part of Holly Willoughby and Hank Osasuna plays the part of Phillip Schofield and Eamonn Holmes.
 Some scenes focus around phone-ins, fashion advice and medical help.
 Many jokes are made about Holly's breasts.
 Other minor characters include Denise Robertson, Jeff Brazier, The Speakmans, Dr Chris Steele and Gino D'Acampo.

 Backstage with Cheryl & Kimberley

 Cheryl tells Kimberley about what has happened to her recently.
 Both stories are later cleared up by Kimberley to actually be various well-known film plots.
 After realising that Kimberley is right, Cheryl shrugs this off as having "been under a lot of pressure recently".